mamadfrhi/SwiftBase/README.md

 # SwiftBase

-The / projects in this section are contain implementations from [hackingwithswift.com ](https://www.hackingwithswift.com/read) + code challenges that provided by the tutor + my own customization to learn the frameworks better.
+These projects in this section contain implementations from [hackingwithswift.com ](https://www.hackingwithswift.com/read) + code challenges that provided by the tutor + my own customization to learn the frameworks better.

 ## [UIKit](https://www.hackingwithswift.com/100)